 The cost allocation method and data requirements for determining benefits and identifying beneficiaries for a transmission facility must be transparent with adequate documentation to allow a stakeholder to determine how they were applied to a proposed transmission facility.

-The revised methodology in Section 31.5.3.2 of Attachment Y of the OATT provides transparent information on the methodology and data requirements for determining benefits and identifying beneficiaries.
+210 identifying beneficiaries.
 The NYISO provides sufficient information for stakeholders to determine how the methodology and requirements were applied for a specific project.
 As an initial matter, the NYISO has not amended its existing resource adequacy cost allocation methodology, which step has already been determined by Commission to satisfy Regional Principle #5.
 The NYISO will administer the new cost allocation steps proposed in this filing in the same transparent manner as the existing step.
 The revised tariff language in Section 31.5.3.2 includes detailed descriptions of the proposed steps in the methodology, including the NYISO's process steps and formulas for administering them.
 In addition, the NYISO has reviewed examples of the application of these formulas with stakeholders, which presentation material is available on the NYISO's website.
-Pinally, the NYISO presents the results of its analysis to stakeholders and on its website.
+Finally, the NYISO presents the results of its analysis to stakeholders and on its website.
 Accordingly, the NYISO's revised cost allocation methodology for the regional planning process complies with Regional Principle #5.